An International Board Certified Lactation Consultant should be chosen when more than support is needed.

 -Bradley Certified Childbirth Educator and Bradley trained Doula since 1994

-Our lactation consultants are here to support you and your baby on your breastfeeding journey.
+Stephanie and her team of lactation consultants are on-call to support you and your baby on your breastfeeding journey.
 We offer in-person consultations, assessments, and support services in both a clinical setting and/or in-home.